Workman High School: Championship Tradition

 Dave McGuire 7'-0" center averaged 18 rebounds per game during the 1977 basketball season.

 1987, Richard Horrmann started the space shuttle club, created a Challenger time capsule, and was selected to serve on committee to select a new school principal.

 1985 Workman hosted the annual Fast Action Summer Basketball Camp that included former Los Angeles Lakers players Keith Erickson and Brad Holland.
 2018 Workman hosted the Superstar Basketball League.

-Teacher gaining recognition was John Horn whom in 1975 was awarded California Biology Teacher of the Year by the National Association of Biology Teachers.
+Teacher John Horn was recognized as 1975 California Biology Teacher of the Year by the National Association of Biology Teachers.